nandita2102/custom-directive/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.2.

-This project demonstrate sending the data between angular components through a custom directive in Angular.
+This project demonstrates sending the data between angular components through a custom directive in Angular.

 ## Development server